HelTecAutomation/HeltecDocs/en/source/cubecell/how_to_use_mqtt_to_subscribe_to_messages_from_ttn_nodes.md

 The experiment kit used in this experiment is [HT-M02](https://heltec.org/project/ht-m02/), and [CubeCell-board](https://heltec.org/project/htcc-ab01/).

-Maybe you don’t have or don’t have a real device.
+Maybe you don’t have a real device.
 You can still test this solution through the simulation uplink provided by TTN.
-How to use please see below
+How to use please see below.

 ----------
 ## Preparation

-- First we need the LoRa node that has been connected to the TTN.(ESP32 series and Cubecell series are both available)
+- First we need to connect LoRa gateways and nodes to TTN.(ESP32 series and Cubecell series are both available)

-  How to connect nodes to TTN please refer to:
+  How to connect gateways and nodes to TTN please refer to:

   - **[How to connect HT-M01 to TTN (The-Things-Network)](en/user_manual/how_to_connect_ht-m01_to_ttn-the-things-network)**
   - **[How to connect CubeCell to a LoRa Gateway via LoRaWAN protocol (TTN)](en/user_manual/how_to_connect_cubecell_to_ttn-the-things-network)**

-- An Ubuntu with MQTT-Broker and Node-Red installed (The MQTT-Broker I use here is Mosquitto).
+- The Linux version of Node-Red and MQTT-Broker software installed in this article is Ubuntu 16.04.
+(The MQTT-Broker I use here is Mosquitto).

 - MQTT.fx software is used to test whether it can subscribe to node messages.